Swig-DPI/London_Energy_Consumption/README.md

 ## Cleaning and joining the data
   *  The two set of data were joined on the time stamp associated with them.
 Half hour data was dropped due to convenience.
   * The metering data came in a strings where there were there should have been floats.
-This data needed to be coverted to numeric values.
+This data needed to be converted to numeric values.
   * Data had to be one hot encoded for some of the weather features.

   ![](images/Scatter_matrix_of_MAC000002.png)